The Generation GAAP: Preparing for Generations Y and Z

 With Making Tax Digital intending to make the relationship between accountant and customer more digitised and even closer, are you ready to take advantage?

-Preparing the ground for tomorrow’s Generation is all about evolving today, and there’s no better place to start than at our new Generations ebook.
+Preparing the ground for tomorrow’s Generation is all about evolving today, and there’s no better place to start than here at IRIS.